lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 - CONSIDER costs
     - Terra workflows use resources from GCP and The Broad Institute
     - From GCP, Terra uses Compute Engine, Google Pipelines/Genomics API, Cloud Storage and other services
+    - Terra includes a UI called `Job Manager` that helps you understand the overhead on GCP of running your jobs

 ### How to do this